impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 (stopping here for the day; 72302 words)

 First we test if the value stored in `VERSION_FILE` actually represents an existing file (this is what the `-s` flag does).
 If so, we modify the value of the internal field separator to be its original value, plus something extra.
 I was initially confused about what that "something extra" was, specifically the dollar sign followed by single-quotes.
 I was under the impression that dollar signs were used for parameter or variable expansion, but that double-quotes were required for this (as well as either a variable or curly braces / parentheses).
-I Googled "bash dollar sign plus single quote" and [this StackOverflow answer](https://web.archive.org/web/20220929180039/https://stackoverflow.com/questions/11966312/how-does-the-leading-dollar-sign-affect-single-quotes-in-bash) comes up as the first search result.
-One of the comments underneath the question points to [a page of bash documentation](https://web.archive.org/web/20220614132338/https://www.gnu.org/software/bash/manual/html_node/ANSI_002dC-Quoting.html), and that page contains the following info:
+I Googled "bash dollar sign plus single quote" and [this StackOverflow answer](https://web.archive.org/web/20220929180039/https://stackoverflow.com/questions/11966312/how-does-the-leading-dollar-sign-affect-single-quotes-in-bash){:target="_blank" rel="noopener"} comes up as the first search result.
+One of the comments underneath the question points to [a page of bash documentation](https://web.archive.org/web/20220614132338/https://www.gnu.org/software/bash/manual/html_node/ANSI_002dC-Quoting.html){:target="_blank" rel="noopener"}, and that page contains the following info:

 Words of the form $'string' are treated specially.
 The word expands to string, with backslash-escaped characters replaced as specified by the ANSI C standard.
 Backslash escape sequences, if present, are decoded as follows: